 \textbf{Comparison with GINO.} GINO adopts a GNO encoder and decoder with an FNO processor.
 However, since a GNO acts as a low-pass filter (Laplacian smoothing)~\citep{li_deeper_2018}, which creates an information bottleneck for decoding.
 The GNO decoder receives only the low-frequency output from the FNO processor, making it structurally difficult to reconstruct the high-frequency details essential for high-fidelity generative modeling, which is supported by our experiments (see Appendix~\ref{app:ablation}).

 \textbf{Comparison with UPT.} The UPT model uses a GNN for super-node pooling, a choice we identify as suboptimal for operator learning for three primary reasons.
 First, as the input discretization becomes finer, the GNN converges to a pointwise operator, which decouples it from the discretization convergence property required of a neural operator.
 Second, GNN can also be viewed as a low pass filter in the generative tasks, which has the same issue of GNO.
-Thrid, UPT relies on random subsampling to define super-nodes is ill-suited for adaptive meshes common in PDE tasks, where important regions with low grid density may be undersampled.
+Third, UPT relies on random subsampling to define super-nodes is ill-suited for adaptive meshes common in PDE tasks, where important regions with low grid density may be undersampled.
 For instance, on a dense mesh of the Earth, random subsampling would likely over-concentrate super-nodes in the polar regions that of less interest.
-Furthermore, UPT's decoder uses a single-layer, perceiver-style cross-attention where the queries are derived only from the output positions.
+Furthermore, UPT's decoder uses a single-layer, perceiver-style~\citep{jaegle_perceiver_2022} cross-attention where the queries are derived only from the output positions, which struggles to reconstruct the high-frequency information~\citep{dong_attention_2021}.
 We found that for generative tasks, it is crucial to use a combination of the input function and its position as the query to the cross attention decoder and to use multiple attention layers as shown in the ablation study (Appendix~\ref{app:ablation}).